-Apache ActiveMQ Artemis core is designed as a set of simple POJOs so if you have an application that requires messaging functionality internally but you don't want to expose that as an Apache ActiveMQ Artemis broker you can directly instantiate and embed Apache ActiveMQ Artemis brokers in your own application.
+Apache ActiveMQ Artemis core is designed as a set of simple POJOs so if you have an application that requires messaging functionality internally but you don't want to expose that as an Apache ActiveMQ Artemis broker you can directly instantiate and embed brokers in your own application.

-For more information on embedding Apache ActiveMQ Artemis, see Embedding Apache ActiveMQ Artemis.
+Read more about embedding Apache ActiveMQ Artemis.